prismicio/slice-machine/playwright/README.md

 - Readability: Tests become more readable and easier to understand.
 - Reusability: You can reuse code across different test cases.

+> [!WARNING]
-**Warning**: Never use a locator directly in a test file (getBy...).
+> Never use a locator directly in a test file (getBy...).
 Always use the Page Object Model design pattern for that.

 ### Always try to do an exact matching with locators